Share this article

 How can you prevent bad dog breath?

-Regular teeth cleaning can make a big difference to doggy oral hygiene. .
+Regular teeth cleaning can make a big difference to doggy oral hygieneoral hygiene. oral hygiene.
 The VCA recommends polishing your pup’s pearly whites about three times a week, but some pooches may need their teeth scrubbed every day.
 DIY doggy toothbrushes made from pieces of gauze wrapped around your finger can work just fine to reduce plaque and tartar build-up.

 Talk to your vet and make sure you make their regular check-up appointments.
-Spotting an oral hygiene issue early can save your pup a lot of pain and you a few pennies.
+Spotting an oral hygiene issue early can save your pup a lot of pain and reduce the chances of your pup needing teeth removed at an early age.
 Let your vet know what’s in your dog’s food, any changes in diet, and if they have any tips for preventing problems that can lead to bad breath in dogs.

 Do you have your own tried and tested remedies for halitosis in dogs?
 Head to our Community Forum to connect with other pup parents to share your pearls of wisdom and spread the love.
 While you’re there, why not also look at all the local dog sitters near you to find the perfect person to pet-sit your pooch?